satvikandi/Hello/README.md

 ### 5. Canary Analysis

 We run the monitoring app main.js to monitor CPU and memory utilization on the canary server periodically.
-This is used to view the deployed on production accessible via http://52.5.160.173:3000/.
+Thie main.js is run to view the app deployed on production and is accessible via http://52.5.160.173:3000/.

 ![Alt text] [img13]